quorten/quorten-blog1/_posts/2018-08-15-more-house-systems.md

 * Garage door

+* Gardening fixtures

+    * Backyard faucet

+    * Garage faucet

-* Gardening fixtures: Backyard faucet, Garage faucet, Garden hose
+    * Garden hose

 So now you're wondering, how does this integrate with the plans?
 Well, of course each such mentioned item can be modeled as a separate